Conference

 Survivor-centred insights supported by Refuge and community partners

-You can find below our first list of confirmed speakers, however this is not a finalised programme.
+You can find below our first list of confirmed speakers and workshops, however this is not a finalised programme.
 Instead, it is an open invitation to help us shape it into something useful, relevant, and impactful for everyone working in — or experiencing — the realities of technology-facilitated abuse.

-The full conference programme will be published in Spring 2026, following the second round of abstract submissions in Autumn 2025.
+The full conference programme will be published to registered delegates mid April 2026.
 Stay tuned by registering your interest for more details as the event approaches.

 Keynote Speakers